-An incomplete grade ("I") is given when a student lacks some essential requirements of the course and is only allowed in special cases where students come to the end of the semester and experience illness or an unavoidable crisis.
-A grade of "I" must be requested by the student and must have the approval of the course instructor, department/school chair and dean of the college of the student's selected major.
-Forms for requesting an "I" are available from the Office of the Registrar or college dean.
-An "I" is not to be given to allow extra time to complete coursework that should have been completed during the term.

-Incomplete work must be completed prior to the beginning of the final examination period of the semester immediately following.
-Extension of the completion period requires approval by the college dean.
+An incomplete grade ("I") is given when a student lacks some essential requirements of the course and is only allowed in special cases where students come to the end of the course and experience illness or an unavoidable crisis.
+A grade of "I" must be requested by the student to the program director in cooperation with the course instructor and must have the approval of the VPAA of PGS.
+The incomplete form, signed by the student or verified by email, must be submitted to the Registrar's Office within two weeks of the close of the course.
+An "I" is not to be given to allow extra time to complete coursework that should have been completed during the length of the course.
+Incomplete work must be submitted according to the schedule determined by the course instructor and within six months from the last date of the course.
+Extension of the completion period requires approval by the VPAA of PGS.